bellarosari/Data-Analytics-Portofolio/README.md

 # Data-Analytics-Portofolio

 Hi!
-My name is Dionesia Bella Rosari, just called me Bella.
+My name is Dionesia Bella Rosari, and you can call me Bella.
 Here is my Portfolio as Data Analyst, please check it out!

 ## Spreadsheet / Excel skill sets
 - Data Cleaning